 You should also go to competitive spots in countries where you won’t find big volumes.

 You can launch a campaign with any spot.

-Low volumes and expensive (example: Belgium)
+Low Volumes and Expensive Traffic (example: Belgium)

 With low volumes, you should take the most competitive spots.

 If the traffic is expensive you should reconsider and first launch spots such as In-video, IM or Interstitial in order to test both the country and the offers.

 Feel like you already know everything about formats?

 I still need to give you some professional advice!